DerwenAI/ERKG/README.md

 # senzing_neo4j

-Demonstrate an integration of Senzing and Neo4j, using _entity resolution_ in Senzing to resolve three datasets, then construct a _knowledge graph_ in Neo4j from the results.
+Demonstrate an integration of Senzing and Neo4j, using _entity resolution_ in Senzing to resolve the business names and addresses for three datasets, then construct a _knowledge graph_ in Neo4j from the results.

 ## Set up environment